Mohit991/Kafka-Notes/Kafka-Notes.md

 - How many replicas are live.
 - If a broker goes down, then it is no longer in sync hence ISR will not show that.

+## Library
+**spring-kafka**

+### Some properties
+- bootstrap-server: the server where kafka will run, multiple brokers will be comma separated.
+- producer: how to serialise
+- consumer: how to deserilaise, group id.
+- security protocol
+- session timeout: when to stop if dont get response